SyedMiraj/power-ledger.challenge/README.md

 docker-compose -f plc-code-challenge-compose.yml up
 ```

-Now from the browser, check the [Swagger-UI](http://localhost:8080/powerledger/swagger-ui.html) for api docs.
-Also browse the [H2-db-console](http://localhost:8080/powerledger/h2-console).
+Now from the browser, check the [Swagger-UI](http://localhost:8080/power-ledger/swagger-ui.html) for api docs.
+Also browse the [H2-db-console](http://localhost:8080/power-ledger/h2-console).
 User can register from the **/register** api and use his credential to generate JWT token from **/authenticate** api in AuthenticationController.
 For testing purpose an user will be automatically created with following credential.

 **username:** *test*

 **password:** *123*

+Database credential:

+**username:** *root*

+**password:** *root123*

 ## Application overview
 This application is built using Spring Boot 2.7 and Maven is used as build tool.
 Following dependencies are added in this module